vacuum pump installedmotor mountvacuum pump installedmaking room for front rackfront battery rackmid rackrear rackelectric bitson the road

 Start:131,000 Miles (210,779 Kilometers)

-1810 pounds curb weight with an almost empty gas tank is what I weighed it as using 2 scales in tandem at each wheel and adding it up.
-Curb weight after conversion was 2490# on a certified scale.
+1810 pounds curb weight as original ICE with an almost empty gas tank is what I weighed it as using 2 scales in tandem at each wheel and adding it up.
+Curb weight after conversion to lead was 2490# on a certified scale.
+This dropped to 2020# after upgrade to Li.

 Tires155/60R13 - kumho solus kr21.
 Did NOT make a noticeable difference in efficiency, but are a lot quieter than old bald tires.

-Conversion Cost$8000 or so including new batteries.
-I bought a kit for the electrics from kta-ev.com, and the transmission adapter plate direct from CanEV.com.
-The batteries I bought direct and drop-shipped from US Battery... talked my way into a ev conversion discount. ;)
+Conversion Cost$11000 or so with Li batteries.
+I bought a kit for most of the electric components from kta-ev.com, and the transmission adapter plate direct from CanEV.com.

-visit website to watch progress, I have LOTS of pictures.
+visit website to see full documentation step by step, I have LOTS of pictures.
 Also note that the 1997 Suzuki Swift is basically the same vehicle as the Geo Metro and Pontiac Firefly.

 12/08 - I have front and mid battery racks complete and am working on rear....
 Guessing another 20-30 hours of work until I can drive.